pramnora/bat/README.md

 ## A list of commonly used MS DOS Commands...

 CLS - clear the console screen
+COPY fileName1.txt fileName2.txt - Copies one file to become another file name/(another file is created with same contents)
+REN fileName1.txt fileName2.txt - Renames a file giving it a different file name
 DIR - shows the current directory folder listing
 MKDIR folderName - Creates a new folder with the specified name
 RMDIR folderName - Removes the folder with the specified name